The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me

 English

-Emily Jaeger is a Neurologist in Oak Creek, Wisconsin.
+Emily Jaeger is a Neurologist practicing medicine in Oak Creek, Wisconsin.
 Dr. Jaeger is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Migraine, Seizures, Memory Loss, and Migraine with Brainstem Aura.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Migraine, Seizures, Memory Loss, and Migraine with Brainstem Aura.
+Dr. Jaeger is board certified in American Board Of Psychiatry & Neurology.

 Experienced in Opsoclonus-Myoclonus Syndrome